a1regg/image-classifier/README.md

-CIFAR-10 Image Classification Project
+# CIFAR-10 Image Classification Project
----

 This project implements a CIFAR-10 image classification pipeline using TensorFlow and Keras, with a PyQt6-based graphical user interface (GUI) for real-time image classification.
 The model is trained on the CIFAR-10 dataset, and predictions can be made via a GUI with drag-and-drop or file selection functionality.

--
+---

+## Project Structure

 Project Structure
 project_folder/